jupyter/extension-builder/README.md

 }];
 ```

-The above could be built using the following script:
+Build the above example using the following script:

 ```javascript
 var buildExtension = require('jupyterlab-extension-builder').buildExtension;